Dishes from Sichuan – Index

 If you ever visit a Sichuan restaurant, a boiled dish is a must.
 Water boiling is a unique cooking method from Sichuan cuisine.
-Usually heavy seasonings including Doubanjiang, chili peppers, ginger, Sichuan peppercorns and other common seasonings are used in the basic soup base and then beef, pork, fish, blood tofu are cooked along with other side ingredients.
+Usually, heavy seasonings including Doubanjiang, chili peppers, ginger, Sichuan peppercorns and other common seasonings are used in the basic soup base and then beef, pork, fish, blood tofu are cooked along with other side ingredients.

 The key step of all boiled dishes is the pouring of hot oil on the surface after the main dish is done.
 This process helps to give the dish a brighter color and a stronger taste.
 You may find boiled pork, boiled fish and boiled beef.
-Usually there are other side ingredients inside the boiled dishes such as bean sprouts, cucumber or mushrooms.
+Often, there are other side ingredients inside the boiled dishes such as bean sprouts, cucumber or mushrooms.

 3. Dry-fried dishes like fry-fried green beans (干煸豆角)

 Dry-frying is another unique cooking method of Sichuan cuisine.
 First of all, either deep-frying or no oil pan-frying is used to remove the water from the raw materials.
-The fried raw ingredients will become soft and dry, which allows a better absorption of the seasonings and spices.
+The fried raw ingredients will become soft and dry, which allows better absorption of the seasonings and spices.

 4. Mapo tofu (麻婆豆腐)